 Squeaking while cleaning the windshield

+One of the most telltale signs that your wiper blades need to be replaced is when they make a squeaking noise while cleaning the windshield.
 It’s impossible not to notice this annoying sound.
-It’s like the cleaners are literally screaming at you to replace them because they are already worn out and tired of doing their job properly anymore.
-So as a responsible car owner, might as well be sensitive enough and change that nagging wipers as soon as possible.
+It’s like the cleaners are screaming at you to replace them because they are already worn out and tired of doing their job properly anymore.
+So as a responsible car owner, might as well be sensitive enough and change that nagging wiper as soon as possible.

 Streak of waters remain on the windscreen

+Another sign that your wipers will need to be replaced or to be cleaned is when they leave streaks of water on the windshield while being used.
+This indicates that their effectiveness has been hindered and that either someone is stuck on the blade itself or it’s time for a replacement.
 Car wipers should sweep the rainwater off the windscreen effortlessly.
-If your wipers leave streaking lines along the windshield, then obviously, you should immediately replace them.
+If your wipers leave streaking lines on the windshield, then obviously, you should immediately replace them.
 Usually, streaking happens when the rubber squeegee is either cracked or dry.

 Excessive vibration